tinuva/SDRPlusPlusBrown/docs/index.md

 * Optimized FFT on Macos using vDSP in Accelerate framework
 * Unicode support in fonts (Cyrillic), filenames and installation path (UTF-8), on Windows, too.
 * For Airspy HF+, added Fill-In option which cuts edge sides of the spectrum which are attenuated (low passed) by hardware.
 * When replaying WAV file, shows the timestamp, matching the factual time of the recording.
+Also, File replayer support in client-server mode.
 * [KiwiSDR support](#kiwisdr-support) (12 KHz bandwidth)
 * [Multiple output audio devices support](#multiple-output-audio-devices-support).
 Also, possibility to output to the left or right channel only.
 * Android Audio Device selection (bluetooth/external headset supported in QSO).